Summer JOY

 REGISTRATION

-• A maximum of 8 children will be enrolled per session.
+• A minimum of 4 and a maximum of 8 children will be registered per session.

 ENROLLMENT PROCESS